-At an awards dinner a few years ago for the late Mike Wallace of CBS 60-Minutes fame, I had an opportunity to talk with Walter Cronkite about the state of television news in general and prime-time cable news in particular.
-During his reign on CBS Cronkite, who died in 2009, was often referred to as the most trusted journalist in America–an appellation he didn’t take lightly.
-In fact, he was often referred to as “Uncle Walter.”
+At an awards dinner several years ago in New York for the late Mike Wallace of CBS 60-Minutes fame, I had an opportunity to talk with Walter Cronkite about the state of television news in general and prime-time cable news in particular.
+During his reign on CBS, Cronkite, who died in 2009, was often referred to as the most trusted journalist in America–an appellation he didn’t take lightly.
+He was commonly referred to as “Uncle Walter.”

-During our conversation, he decried the lack of ethics and professionalism that is so pervasive today.
+During our conversation, he decried the lack of ethics and professionalism that is so pervasive in newsrooms today.